Structure Condition Services Stressors

 Data maximum + 10% of the range

-Data on the annual acreage occupied by forests divided into 20 year age classes were extracted from the Forest Inventory and Analysis EVALIDator1.
-The first year of available data was 2011.
-We re-categorized stand ages into 40 year buckets (0-40, 40-80, and 80+ years) and created a ratio per each age class per year based on the estimated forestland.
-Per FIA protocol, plots are reassessed every 5 years until 2014, and every 7 years after that.
-The target for this dataset was set to the long-term mean, and the score was then computed as the deviation from this target, scaled to be between 1-5.
+Using the USFS Forest Inventory and Analysis Program data accessed via the FIA EVALIDator1 , we extracted the acreage of forest for every 20 year age class.
+We re-categorized stand ages into 40 year buckets (0-40, 41-80, and 81-140 years) and computed age class diversity using a Shannon-Weiner Diversity Index calculation (see equation below).
+Per FIA protocol, plots were reassessed every 5 years until 2014 (i.e. data reported for 2007 used 2003, 2004, 2005, 2006 and 2007), and then every 7 years after that2.
+The target for this dataset was set to the long-term mean, and the score was then computed as the deviation from this target, scaled to be between 1 and 5.

 Forest cover is the percent of the state of Vermont with tree cover.